sheilsarda/Training_The_Street/Accounting_Notes.md

 | | Another adjustment to the denominator is for convertible debt.
 Convertible debt is a type of debt that could be converted to shares of stock.
 If the debt is converted to stock, then more shares would be added to the denominator, further diluting EPS. |
 | | |

-# 4 Select Working Capital Accounts
+# 4 WORKING CAPITAL ACCOUNTS

 ## 4.1 Cash